-Our hands-on approach is increasing the Klinse-za caribou population and restoring the landscape
+Increasing the Klinse-za caribou population and restoring the landscape

 A calf nursing in a maternity pen

-Maternal pen
+Maternity pen

 Indigenous Guardians keep adult female and their calves safe during a crucial time.